 Singing doesn’t come naturally to me.
 I have to work very hard to get even one note right.
 It drives me crazy because in my mind I can hear what it should be – and it should sound epic!
-I have tried many times to try to record vocals for these 16 songs but keep producing rubbish.
-I’ve given up over and over and even pondered the idea of getting someone else to sing it.
-But I doubt anyone else would want to sing songs that are personally particular to me.
-And because they are personal it doesn’t feel right to have someone else embody them.
-Of course this is probably my raging ego in meltdown, but on the other hand I’d love to achieve the goal to try to transcend my limitation, to grow as a person.
+Perhaps my ambitious creativity is beyond my ability, but maybe not.
+I’d love to achieve the goal to try to transcend my limitation, to grow as a person.

 Along the way, I feel I’ve got a lot better at music production and mixing.
 Each time I’ve had a crack at the old project, the songs get a sonic polish.
 I’ll get a little more confident with singing, but then life’s complexities will get in the road and the album will sit dormant for a few more years.
 Earlier this year, Chandrika and I finished up the Mothership of Faith album, after which my circumstances changed where I had a bit more (but still limited) free time on weekends.
 I work full time in youth mental health, so managing my limited energy outside of work is tricky.

-Since about winter 2019 I have been deeply applied with that limited free time to work on the 16 song album again.
+Since about winter 2019 I have been deeply applied to working on the 16 song album again.
 Technically, this has evolved from a complex extrapolation process to get the tracks rendered out of Renoise and into Reaper.
 This has allowed for a better ‘top down approach’ to evolve the mixes and make sure each song is producing the right overall emotional impact.